Srinagar Dist Admin organises workshop to support, nurture calligraphy

-Srinagar (Jammu and Kashmir) [India], January 1 (ANI): To revive the dying art of calligraphy in the valley, the Jammu and Kashmir Tourism Development Corporation on Thursday organised a three-day-long workshop of basic calligraphy followed by an exhibition in Srinagar.
+Srinagar (Jammu and Kashmir) [India], January 2 (ANI): To revive the dying art of calligraphy in Jammu and Kashmir, the Srinagar Smart City limited on December 31 organised a three-day-long workshop of basic calligraphy followed by an exhibition in the city.

 As per Harvinder Singh, Assistant Commissioner, Srinagar, the event was an outreach program meant to support and nurture the art entrepreneurs in Srinagar.